 The primary responsibility of a financial engineer/ Quant Analyst is to have thorough knowledge of financial markets, its volatility and knowledge of financial theories.
 As a financial engineer/ Quant Analyst, you can associate yourself as an employee of any reputed financial institution or setup your own consultancy or do both.

 Quantitative analysts use their mathematical and statistical skills to detect market changes.
-Advanced knowledge of calculus, engineering and game theory is key; programming skills are essential, particularly in C++.
-A strong background in modeling with large amounts of data is also mandatory.
-On a day-to-day basis, quantitative analysts should also be able to analyze trading performance and provide solutions to problems.
+Advanced knowledge of calculus, probability and game theory is key; programming skills are essential.
+A strong background in modelling with large amounts of data is also mandatory.
+On a day-to-day basis, quantitative analysts should also be able to analyse trading performance and provide solutions to problems.

 Their role can be summarised as below:

 Being a quant analyst is a highly lucrative job and is needed at top-tier positions in the financial domain.
 To pursue careers in quants, the basic prerequisites are as follows:

 Source: Reports from the Bureau of Labor Statistics

 Patkar -Varde College in association with IAQS offers a Bachelor’s degree in various financial professional courses like CFA, CAIA and FRM which in turn enable an aspirant to take up Quants related roles.
 The curriculum has finance based modules which have individualised mapping with curricula of the aforementioned courses.

 Students after their penultimate year have an option to choose their elective of specialisation.
 The options for specialisation are:

 2) Quantitative Finance.